Mitles1234/Miles-Cutting---Assesment-Task-2----OOP---SE/README.md

 To select which save, pick from 1-4.
 Option 5 allows you to overwrite an existing save, and option 6 lets you leave the program.

 Once this has happend, simply follow the prompts on screen, where you will enter your name, and begin your journey.

+Too Obtain Items, such as Potions, Armour, and Weapons, talk to your local villagers, who will give you a fair price, on a range of Items

+If you need more money to purchase your items, feel free to chop some wood with the Lumberjack, or live on the edge at the Casino